ahawkins/hawkins.io/_posts/2011-11-21-reviewing_rails3_in_action.md

 [Paperclip](https://github.com/thoughtbot/paperclip).
 I like this chapter because it covers adding a feature that is important to serious applications.
-I also like that the author choose to use populate gems because it reflects current practices.
+I also like that the author choose to use popular gems because it reflects current practices.
 The chapter does a nice job of showing how to implement file uploading _and_ retreiving correctly.
 There is one thing I do not like about this chapter.
 It uses paperclip.
 Carrierwave would've been a much better choice, but at the